 As your developers gain awareness around secure coding practices, it’s wise to reexamine your SDLC.
 Understanding your current practices will help identify small steps you can take to place testing earlier.
 Additionally, you can find out which tools might be relevant for your codebase.

-A possible strategy is to adopt the agile methodology, which works with small code increments.
+A possible strategy is to adopt the agile SDLC, which works with small code increments.
 Next, each sprint includes a development and testing phase.
 This makes sure that every small feature gets covered with relevant tests.

 For some organizations, it’s not possible to make a drastic switch toward shift left testing.
 Therefore, the development team can agree on writing unit tests for each feature they develop.